Hickory-Pecan Mix Allergy Shots (SCIT)

 | Duration | 3–5 year course | 3–5 year course | Indefinite — no tolerance change | Indefinite — seasonal use |

-| Convenience | At-home weekly self-injection with Curex; fall/winter start preferred; first dose and dose changes supervised live over Zoom | Daily at-home — no clinic required | High inconvenience in prime spring outdoor season | High convenience |
+| Convenience | At-home weekly self-injection with Curex; fall/winter start preferred; the first injection from each new vial or concentration supervised live in the Virtual Shot Room | Daily at-home — no clinic required | High inconvenience in prime spring outdoor season | High convenience |

-| Safety | Excellent — serum is USP <797> sterile-compounded, first dose and dose changes supervised live over Zoom, prescribed epinephrine auto-injector on hand, 30-min self-observation (pollen SCIT; kernel food allergy risks unchanged) | Favorable for pollen; does not affect kernel food allergy risk | Safe | Generally safe |
+| Safety | Excellent — serum is USP <797> sterile-compounded, the first injection from each new vial or concentration supervised live in the Virtual Shot Room, prescribed epinephrine auto-injector on hand, 30-min self-observation (pollen SCIT; kernel food allergy risks unchanged) | Favorable for pollen; does not affect kernel food allergy risk | Safe | Generally safe |

 | Lasting effect | 7–12+ years after completion | Emerging data | None — symptoms return each April | None — must take every season |